McConnell, Pelosi Harassed by Protesters

 By John Corry, photo from TalkingPointsMemo

-Over the weekend, both House Minority Leader Nancy Pelosi (D-CA) and Senate Majority Leader Mitch McConnell (R-KY) were harassed in public spaces; McConnell out at a restaurant, and Pelosi at a campaign event in Florida.
-This comes amidst a rather increasingly large conversation regarding civility in the United States in the era of the Trump presidency.
+Over the weekend, both House Minority Leader Nancy Pelosi (D-CA) and Senate Majority Leader Mitch McConnell (R-KY) were harassed in public spaces; McConnell at a restaurant, and Pelosi at a campaign event in Florida.
+This comes amidst an increasingly large conversation regarding civility in the United States in the era of the Trump presidency.

-Now, I am all for righting the wrongs done throughout history, and I am all for talking shit turtle-cocaine Mitch, but I am not for pretending that I can change history to make that plight easier than it really is, or even to change the fact that ‘changing history’ might not be a possibility (changing my understanding of history: okay, but repeating it for the sake of a mere political point (because retaliatory violence hasn’t ever been used to justify irrational thinking which has led to incivility)?
+Now, I am all for righting the wrongs done throughout history, and I am all for talking shit on turtle-cocaine-Mitch, but I am not for pretending that I can change history to make that plight easier than it really is, or even to change the fact that ‘changing history’ might not be a possibility (changing my understanding of history: okay, but repeating it for the sake of a mere political point (because retaliatory violence hasn’t ever been used to justify irrational thinking which has led to incivility)?
 I think I’ll pass).
-I’ve been a liberal my entire life, and I recognize that I still lean ‘left’ on most issues (however I find the reason for that to be one having more to do with the fact that I just naturally tend to think more about the future rather than the past (both need to be thought about, but we can’t think in both ways simultaneously)), but the fact that I seem to be the only person on ‘the left’ who’s choosing to condemn these actions before defending the emotions of those committing them tells me that apparently it’s not about being ‘left’ or ‘right’, or in thinking about the past or the future, which advances human intellect farther, but whether or not I’m willing to condemn violence.
+I’ve been a liberal my entire life, and I recognize that I still lean ‘left’ on most issues (however I find that the reason for that has more to do with the fact that I naturally think more about the future than the past (while both need to be thought about, we can’t think in both ways simultaneously, and because of how influential they are in influencing the way we perceive the world, it’s inevitable to lean one way or the other)), but the fact that I seem to be the only person on ‘the left’ who’s choosing to condemn these actions before defending the emotions of those committing them tells me that apparently it’s not about being ‘left’ or ‘right’, or in thinking about the past or the future, which advances human intellect farther, but whether or not I’m willing to condemn violence.

 You’re telling me that thinking doesn’t matter, only emotions and retaliatory primal reactionary tactics.
 If it’s wrong for conservatives to want to go back to the 50’s, what is to want to go back to prehistoric times?